What are the biggest Cop26 stumbling blocks?

 Timeline

 The main goal is “keeping 1.5C alive”.
-If the world gets hotter, scientists report that there will be even greater risks of extreme heat, power storms and sea-level rise .
-(The world has already warmed 1.1C since pre-industrial levels).
+If the world gets hotter, scientists report that there will be an even greater risk of extreme heat, powerful storms and sea-level rise.
+(The world has already warmed 1.1C since pre-industrial levels.)

-It looks like Cop26 will not hit this target but the question now is how close the world can get to that target.
+It looks like Cop26 will not hit this target, but the question now is how close leaders can get to it.

 Going into Cop26, countries’ “nationally determined contributions” (NDCs) put the planet on a trajectory for at least 2.7C global temperature rise this century – far above safe limits, a UN report found last month.

-There have been calls from climate-vulnerable countries and small island developing states to have countries come back next year to make more ambitious 2030 NDCs.
+There have been calls from climate-vulnerable countries and small-island developing states to have countries come back next year to make more ambitious NDCs for 2030.

-It was supported by former UN climate chief Christiana Figueres, who oversaw the Paris Agreement.
+Their request was supported by former UN climate chief Christiana Figueres, who oversaw the Paris Agreement.

 “The most vulnerable countries have called for an annual reporting on increased ambition for all governments, especially the major emitting countries.
-This could be done as a new regular component of the yearly Cops, and is allowed under the Paris agreement.
+This could be done as a new regular component of the yearly Cops, and is allowed under the Paris Agreement.
 [This] should be part of the agreed outcome of Cop26,” she told The Guardian.

-Some countries like Saudi Arabia, Australia, and Brazil are reportedly pushing back on this request.
-Meanwhile the EU and the US – seen as the most progressive of developed countries on climate – are so far not putting their political weight behind the request of smaller, vulnerable countries either.
+Some countries, such as Saudi Arabia, Australia and Brazil, are reportedly pushing back against this request.
+Meanwhile the EU and the US – seen as the most progressive among developed countries on climate – are so far not putting their political weight behind the request of smaller, vulnerable countries either.

-It’s been suggested that Saudi Arabia, Brazil and Australia, all major polluters, are trying to stop mentions of fossil fuel reduction in texts and blocking efforts to close loopholes in carbon markets.
+It’s been suggested that Saudi Arabia, Australia and Brazil, all major polluters, are trying to stop mentions of fossil fuel reduction in texts and are blocking efforts to close loopholes in carbon markets.

 Finance

-Rich countries had promised to deliver, by 2020, an annual $100 billion in climate finance for poor countries to help them adapt to climate extremes and shift to clean energy.
-That target now looks like it won’t happen until 2023.
+Rich countries had promised to deliver, by 2020, an annual $100bn in climate finance for poor countries to help them adapt to climate extremes and shift to clean energy.
+That target now looks like it won’t be reached until 2023.

 Critics also say that the finance has not flowed into adaptation projects, and that the money is being provided in problematic ways.